cloudsteak/rpi-gpio-manager/README.md

 RELAY_PIN_2=D24
 ```

-Or create `.env` file where you paste the lines above.
+Or create `.env` file (in repository root directory) where you paste the lines above.

 2. Activate venv